bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-2/learn-react-basics-by-creating-a-simple-calculation-game-part-2.md

   - "simple calculation game"
 ---

-This is part 2 of a series of blog posts where I'll explore some more basic React principles by building a simple calculation game.
+This is part 2 of a series of blog posts where I explore basic React principles by building a simple calculation game.
 In this blog post I will improve the app I created in [Part 1].
 You might want to read that first, so you know what the app is about and how it was built.

 In this blog post we'll make the questions dynamic, because answering the same question over and over again is a bit boring.